 Hiking tour Starting from Gainfarn Castle Park

-A nice family-friendly running route to the Merkenstein Castle Ruins
+A nice family-friendly tour to the Merkenstein castle ruins

-The Merkenstein Castle Ruins are significant not only for regional history (Matthias Corvinus) due to their strategically important location but also played a role during the Turkish sieges.
+The castle ruins of Merkenstein are not only important for regional history (Matthias Corvinus) due to their significant location in terms of military policy, but also played a role during the Turkish sieges.

-Although the founding time and the builder of the castle are unknown, the lords of Merkenstein can be dated back to the early 12th century.
+As the time of foundation and builders of the castle are unknown, the lords of Merkenstein can be dated back to the early 12th century.
 Under Erasmus von der Haid, the castle was damaged during the first Turkish siege of Vienna in 1529.
 When he died in 1540, Franz von Ficin became the administrator of the castle.
-Ficin was unpopular with the population, having several disputes with the authorities and his subjects (Merkenstein peasant uprising).
-Moreover, he let both the castle (no restorations despite approved funds) and the lordship (many peasants moved to neighboring lordships and let their farms fall into disrepair) deteriorate.
+Ficin is not popular with the population and has several disputes with the authorities and his subjects (Merkenstein Peasants' Revolt).
+In addition, he allowed both the castle (no restoration work despite being granted a sum of money) and the estate (many farmers moved to neighboring estates and let their farms fall into disrepair) to fall into disrepair.
 In 1672, the castle was sold to Gundakar von Dietrichstein.
-For over 150 years, Merkenstein remained in the possession of the Dietrichstein family.
-Under their rule, the castle was destroyed and turned into ruins because in 1683 a Turkish raiding party besieged the castle again.
-It resisted for a long time until the Turks finally managed to storm the walls and capture the castle.
-All those who fled here (173 people) were killed, and the castle itself was set on fire.
-The burned-out castle remains a ruin.
+Merkenstein remained in the possession of the Dietrichstein family for over 150 years.
+Under their rule, the castle was destroyed and became a ruin, as in 1683 it was once again besieged by a Turkish raiding party.
+It resisted for a long time until one day the Turks succeeded in storming the walls and conquering the castle.
+All those who fled here (173 people) were killed and the castle itself fell victim to the flames.
+The burnt-out castle remains a ruin.

 @Stadtmuesum Bad Vöslau